abdelali221/Arduino-Toolz/README.md

 # Features :

- - Clock (Not available on V2)
- - Terminal
+ - Terminal (Using the LCD Display if you have one)
- - Analog/Digital PIN Tools
+ - Analog/Digital PIN Tools (Will be removed since I'm working on a separate tool)
- - Module Testers (IR/UltraSonic/DHT11/Keypad) (Some are not available on V2, and/or broken on V1)
+ - Module Testers (IR/UltraSonic/DHT11/Keypad)
  - EEPROM Tool
- - Hot-Plug a LCD Display

  # How to Use :

 Just upload the Project to your Arduino after downloading the required Libraries, then you'll be done!

  REQUIREMENTS :
- - An Arduino (This program was tested with an Arduino UNO)
+ - An Arduino
- - A I2C LCD display (Not required in the Serial-Only version)
+ - A I2C LCD display (Optional)

-After uploading the project you should get "Waiting for a command" on the LCD.
-The program is controllable via Serial with commands.
-(V1)
-On V2 otherwise, you'll get this : "$>" on both the lcd screen and the terminal, it's the command prompt.
+The program uses commands that are sent using a Terminal (Not the Serial Monitor).
+You should use a software like Putty or Tera Term.

 # The commands :

  - Terminal
- - Clock (Not available on V2)
  - Analog
  - Digital
- - IR (Not available on V2)
  - Sensor (DHT11)
  - UltraR (For the UltraSonic Sensor)
- - Keypad (Not available on V2)
- - LCD (LCD tools) (Not available in V1 and Serial-Only)
+ - LCD (LCD tools)
  - EEPROM (EEPROM tools)
- - Rave (pattern for LCD TEST) (Not available on V1 and Serial-Only)
+ - Rave (pattern for LCD TEST)
- - Help

 # Changelog :